huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 Set environment variables each time a terminal is started to run the FACS simulation platform.
 The configuration methods are as follows:

 If you are using the platform for the first time, modify the configuration file to complete the license setting by changing the **XILINX_LIC_SETUP** field in the `setup.cfg` file.
-If there are multiple licenses, use ":" to separate them.
+If there are multiple licenses, use colons (:) to separate them.

 ```bash
   $ cd /home/fpga_design